zarrinmonirzadeh/diabetes-ai-ml-digital-twin/README.md

 ![AI](https://img.shields.io/badge/AI-Healthcare--Focused-purple)
 ![Status](https://img.shields.io/badge/Status-Research--Prototype-orange)

-An AI/ML-driven digital twin framework for diabetes that integrates machine learning, temporal modeling, and causal inference to enable decision-aware healthcare systems and clinical intelligence.
+A proof-of-concept AI and machine learning framework for simulation-driven digital twins in diabetes, designed for temporal modeling, intervention analysis, and decision-aware healthcare modeling.

 ---

 ## 🧠 Overview

 This repository presents a reproducible digital twin architecture for modeling glucose dynamics in diabetes patients using Continuous Glucose Monitoring (CGM) data.

-The framework is designed to move beyond prediction and enable actionable, simulation-based clinical decision support.
+The framework is designed to move beyond prediction and enable simulation-based exploration of intervention scenarios.

 Unlike traditional predictive models, this framework enables: